m-dombkowski/synebo-todo/README.md

 Run commands in order:

 1. git init - To create git repository
+2. git pull https://github.com/m-dombkowski/synebo-todo.git - To download repository to your local machine.
-2. npm install - To install all dependencies
+3. npm install - To install all dependencies
-3. npm run dev - To boot up local host.
+4. npm run dev - To boot up local host.
 It should open under adress "http://localhost:5173/", but you should get message in terminal aswell.
-4. Happy coding, hope you like it ;) !
+5. Happy coding, hope you like it ;) !

 # React + TypeScript + Vite